 Therefore, we can use the formula from the EMA method and only change the smoothing factor to get Wilder’s ATR.
 The formula in cell I5 is:

 … where I$2 is the ATR period for this column.
-The part that we have changed from the EMA method is the last part:
+The part that has changed from the EMA method is the last part:

 The results with our data look like this: